Inbibo/adonisfx_docs/docs/maya/tools.md

 #### Paint Tool on AdnMuscle and AdnRibbonMuscle

-In the specific case of muscle deformers, the too will display the following attributes:
+In the specific case of muscle deformers, the tool will display the following attributes:

 <figure markdown>
   ![Pain Tool Skin Attributes example](images/paint_tool_ribbon_attributes.png)